Skip to content

 The interface is available at http://localhost:5000.
 Results are saved to test_results/ as JSON and Markdown reports.

-Successfully inverted22
+Fully inverted22

 Not supported13